UNWRAPIT

 The challenge was to create fresh campaign themes aligned with Unwrapit's mission while ensuring seamless backend integration.
 The scope focused on enhancing visual and experiential design without altering the existing user flow, preserving efficiency while adding personalization.

 First we held a collaborative FigJam workshop with the Unwrapit team, to better understand their vision and limitations of the product.
-We we ran four core activities:
+We ran four core activities:

 The workshop revealed valuable insights into Unwrapit’s current and target clients.
 We learned that larger corporate clients particularly value brand alignment in their gifting, seeking greater customizability so that the unwrapit journey reflects more of their own brand.